AravindSuresh97/AravindSuresh97.github.io/_posts/2024-05-02-Kaggle_JSON_error.md

 This will take us to the home directory.

 ## Step 4 - Access the Kaggle Folder
-Now, to enter the .kaggle directory.
+Now, change to the .kaggle directory.
 ```python
 cd .kaggle/
 ```